spectrocloud/librarium/docs/docs-content/clusters/data-center/maas/install-manage-maas-pcg.md

 ### Validate

 You can validate that your PCG has been resized by navigating to the **Private Cloud Gateways** page.
 Select the resized gateway instance and click the **Nodes** tab.
-You will see two additional nodes being deployed along with their health status.
+Two additional nodes are displayed along with their health status.
 Three nodes in total will be listed.

 ## Next Steps